-Bennett-Watkins Fire Rescue proudly provides 24/7 ALS (advanced life support) with a paid staff of one full time Lieutenant, three full time Firefighters as well as one part time Firefighter/EMT per shift, covering 12 hours during the night at station 91 and station 92.
-The paid staff operate on a "48/96 A/B/C" style schedule, meaning the personnel are at the fire station for a 48 hour shift and then have 96 hours off before their next shift.
-All paid firefighters are certified to a minimum of Colorado Firefighter I and Hazardous Materials Operations, as well as EMT, with the opportunity to become certified to Firefighter II, Airport Rescue Fire Fighter, Hazardous Material Technician, Fire Officer I, as well as higher levels of EMS certifications.
-The firefighters live at the station while on shift, so you may see our Firefighters out cooking, working out at the local Parks and Recreation Division, washing trucks, or performing general station maintenance while they are on shift.
-The Firefighters are trained to drop whatever task they are performing in order to quickly and efficiently respond to any emergency.
+Bennett-Watkins Fire Rescue proudly provides 24/7 ALS (advanced life support) with paid staff on every shift.
+Currently, each shift is staffed with a minimum of two (2) full time Lieutenants and four (4) full time Firefighters (who are also EMTs or Paramedics).
+One part time Firefighter/EMT is also on shift for 12 hours overnight for additional coverage during those hours.
+The paid staff operate on a "48/96 A/B/C" style schedule, meaning the personnel are at the fire station for a 48-hour shift and then have 96 hours off before their next shift.
+The Command Staff, which includes the Fire Chief, Assistant Chief, and Captain, work at the Administrative Office Monday through Friday, and provide additional staffing coverage, when needed.
+All paid staff, excluding civilian positions, are certified to a minimum of Colorado Firefighter I and Hazardous Materials Operations, as well as EMT, with the opportunity to become certified to Firefighter II, Airport Rescue Fire Fighter, Hazardous Material Technician, Fire Officer I, as well as higher levels of EMS certifications.
+The firefighters live at the station while on shift, so you may see our firefighters out shopping for groceries, cooking, working out at the local Parks and Recreation District, washing trucks, or performing general station maintenance while they are on shift.
+The firefighters are trained to drop whatever task they are performing in order to quickly and efficiently respond to any emergency.